rxify/pg/README.md

-We have attempted to create wrappers for most of the functionality that is required for the middle tier of an application, including connection pooling, query streaming, and one-off client creation.
+We have attempted to create wrappers for most of the functionality that is required for the middle tier of an application, including connection pooling, cursors, query streaming, and one-off client creation.

-Our **next milestone** is turnkey cursor support.

 If you identify a missing features or bug,
 [open a PR](https://github.com/rxify/pg/pulls) or submit